rcosteira79/jasper2/_drafts/clearing-the-mess-between-rxjavas-subscribeon-and-observeon.md

 The reason for this is actually quite simple!
 The truth is that **`observeOn` operators take precedence over `subscribeOn` operators**.
 This is why the call to `subscribeOn` is seemingly being ignored here – both `observeOn` operators are taking priority over it.
 Note that it does, however, schedule the stream before the first `observeOn` to run on thread number two, since there's no other scheduler affecting it (remember that `observeOn` only affects what happens after its call).
 Another important thing to note is that the events happening after the second `observeOn` call are running on the thread scheduled by this call, which means that **new `observeOn` calls take precedence over old ones**.

-This can be surprinsingly hard to grasp, and things can get confusing when we start adding a lot of different `subscribeOn` and `observeOn` operators in our streams.
+This can be surprisingly hard to grasp, and things can get confusing when we start adding a lot of different `subscribeOn` and `observeOn` operators in our streams.
 Let's dig in deeper through some code examples.

 ### Getting our hands dirty